 Credit cards that offer single-use passes

-The Amplify Signature Visa from St.George/Bank of Melbourne/Bank SA gives you two entries each year you have the card.
+- Amplify Signature Visa from St.George/Bank of Melbourne/Bank SA

 Standard membership: US$99 annual fee

-This is best for those who may travel up to five times per year.
+This is best for those who may travel up to six times per year.

-This is best for those who will use the membership between 5 and 16 times per year.
+This is best for those who will use the membership between seven and thirteen times per year.

-This is best for those who will use the membership more than 16 times per year.
+This is best for those who will use the membership more than fourteen times per year.

 Summing up